Wisconsin Groundwater Research and Monitoring Program

 Joint Solicitation for Groundwater Research and Monitoring Proposals

 Wisconsin's reputation for groundwater research is largely due to the well-established joint solicitation process for groundwater research and monitoring projects.
 This approach streamlines proposal writing and the review process and improves communication among agencies and researchers.
-Discussions of some of the benefits derived from these projects and interagency collaboration are presented in the highlights of over 30 years of GCC-funded research section of the GCC Report to the Legislature.
+Discussions of some of the benefits derived from these projects and interagency collaboration are presented in the highlights of GCC-funded research section of the GCC Report to the Legislature.

 The Joint Solicitation takes place annually.
 The call for proposals is sent to potential investigators in the fall and evaluation of proposals occurs until researchers are notified in spring.
 Work begins the following July 1.